mozilla-rally/rally-web-platform/README.md

 ### Configuring the Rally Web Platform website and WebExtensions to use the emulators

-When the website is re-built in "test integration" mode, it will automatically deploy to the emulated Firebase Hosting service:
+When the website is re-built in "emulator" mode, it will automatically deploy to the emulated Firebase Hosting service:
 `npm run build:web:emulator`

 Clients wishing to connect to the Firebase emulators, including the website and any WebExtensions, must set